mhorpheus/test/DFIR-Triage-Scoping.md

 2. `ir-triage-scoping` Slack channel can be used to query for volunteers willing to support Triage and Scoping Call as well as SMEs if necessary
 3. In absence of volunteers, anyone from Leads team (Team Leads, Functional Leads or Geography Leads) should be contacted to help to designate people supporting Triage and Scoping Call.

-## Phases of a Triage and Scoping Call
-TO BE POPULATED
-DRAFT:
-1. Introduction of participants
-2. Discovery phase
-	- Client provides incident description - identify most important topics, such as: number of systems impacted, etc. Define those things
-	- open floor for questions to ensure proper understanding of an incident and collect more details
-3. Identify customer needs/expectations/objectives.
-What we need to perform a successful delivery.
-	- what they want from us: IR or only Forencis, on-site or remote, 8x5 or 24/7
-4. Provide our approach/solution to address customer problem.
-	- eg. full blown forensics
-	- deploy EDR
-	- triage some systems, and define steps based on findings to avoid full blown forensics.
-	- review what we have proposed against customer expectations, maybe Client wants to update their expectations/objectives for us.
-	- provide initial/containment recommendation which client can start immediately working on, while we set up our environment
-5. Predefined (can be written as a "script") statement on next steps, what Clients needs to do (eg. Incident Declarer needs to ACK the T&S Summary Note mail, etc.

 ## Responsibilities of a Triage Call Lead
 Triage Call Lead (as defined [here](#Roles-of-Participants)) responsibilities are as follows:
 - leading Triage and Scoping Call,